micmejia/bible-dump/NKJV/John/John 7.md

 ###### 1
-After these things Jesus walked in Galilee; for He did not want to walk in Judea, because the [^a]Jews sought to kill Him.
+After these things Jesus walked in Galilee; for He did not want to walk in Judea, because the Jews sought to kill Him.

 ###### 2
 Now the Jews' Feast of Tabernacles was at hand.